 2. Is Citriodiol® the same as Citronella?

 No, while Citriodiol® is made from an essential oil, it is very different from citronella oil.
-Firstly citronella oil is obtained from the leaves and stems of different species of Cymbopogon, or lemongrass, whereas the oil for Citriodiol® is obtained from the Eucalyptus citriodora tree.
+Firstly, citronella oil is obtained from the leaves and stems of different species of Cymbopogon, or lemongrass, whereas the oil for Citriodiol® is obtained from the Eucalyptus citriodora tree.

-The other fundamental and biggest difference is that Citriodiol® contains at least 64% (and typically 71%) of the naturally occurring constituent PMD (p-menthane-3,8-diol) whereas Citronella oil contains only trace quantities of PMD.
+The other fundamental and biggest difference is that Citriodiol® contains at least 64% (and more typically about 72%) of the naturally occurring constituent PMD (p-menthane-3,8-diol) whereas Citronella oil contains only trace quantities of PMD.
 This is an important distinction because PMD is the constituent primarily responsible for the efficacy of Citriodiol® in repelling biting insects and other arthropods.
 In side-by-side independent comparisons, Citriodiol® products repel biting insects, such as mosquitoes, 4 to 8 times longer than citronella oil products (Barnard 2004).

 3. Is naturally sourced PMD the same as synthetic PMD?